Five best practices for managing test cases in Jira

 2. Standardise naming conventions

-As business needs expand, scaling a test library can become a challenge.
-Ensuring a meaningful and standardised test case naming convention is one way that test libraries can be kept healthy.
-Adaptavist Test Management for Jira clearly displays the names of your test cases on the grids.
-It also ships with an as-you-type search filter that, combined with your consistent naming convention, lets users easily filter to the relevant test case(s).
+As business needs grow, scaling a test library can become a challenge.
+Ensuring a meaningful and standardised test case naming convention is one way you can keep test libraries healthy.
+Adaptavist Test Management for Jira clearly displays the names of your test cases on grids.
+It also ships with an 'as-you-type' search filter that, combined with your consistent naming convention, lets users easily filter to the relevant test case(s).

 3. Describe detailed steps and include data

-A well-written test case specification should clearly describe the steps, test data and the expected result(s) of the application or system under test.
-Adaptavist Test Management both allows you to detail test steps.
-It additionally allows you to reuse steps from other test cases, cutting down on time spent on the writing of individual test cases and ensuring standardisation.
+A well written test case specification should clearly describe the steps, test data and the expected result(s) of the application or system under test.
+Adaptavist Test Management allows you to detail test steps, additionally it allows you to reuse steps from other test cases, cutting down on time spent writing individual test cases and ensuring standardisation.
 The simple, functional test case interface also allows users to drag and drop test steps.

 4. Ensure traceability

-Tracing a test case from start to go-live is a critical part of the testing lifecycle.
-Enhancing Jira with Adaptavist Test Management enables you to establish clear traceability between test cases, test runs, test plans and issues - all right inside Jira - ensuring that nothing is missed between teams.
+Tracing a test case from start to go-live is a critical part of any testing lifecycle.
+Enhancing Jira with Adaptavist Test Management enables you to establish clear traceability between test cases, test runs, test plans and issues - all right inside Jira - ensuring nothing is missed between teams.

 5. Design a reusable and modular test case library

-Test case libraries can grow large, becoming hard to navigate and maintain.
-Testers and test managers should look to organise test case libraries using hierarchical folders.
-Luckily, Adaptavist Test Management allows you to do that as well as letting you reuse test cases and test scripts across your projects, releases and sprints for regression testing.
-It's also been built to let you reuse test steps between test cases.
+Test case libraries can become large, making them hard to navigate and maintain.
+Testers and test managers can organise test case libraries using hierarchical folders.
+Luckily, Adaptavist Test Management allows you to use hierarchical folders as well as reuse test cases and test scripts across all your projects, releases and sprints.
+It's also designed to let you reuse test steps between test cases.